GaloisInc/ivorylang-org/pages/ivory-reference.md

 references must fit the following rules:

   * No area specified: This reference may point to memory in any area.
-  * 'G': This reference always points to memory in the Global area.
+  * `G`: This reference always points to memory in the Global area.
-  * 'S': This reference always points to memory in the Stack area.
+  * `S`: This reference always points to memory in the Stack area.
   * user specified name: The area the reference points to is given a name, which can be used elsewhere if two references need to refer to the same area.